Skip to main content

 Overriding settings

-Override preset - quick override of settings for the parser, this option can be added directly in the Task Editor.
-In one click, you can add several parameters.
-The list of settings shows the default values, and if the option is bold, it means that it has already been overridden in the preset.
+Override preset - quick overriding of settings for the scraper; this option can be added directly in the Task Editor.
+You can add several parameters with one click.
+Default values are indicated in the list of settings, and if an option is highlighted in bold, it means it has already been overridden in the preset

-In this example, two options were overridden: Pages count was changed from the default 10 to 5, and Links per page was set to 100.
+In this example, two options are overridden: Pages count was set to 5 and Links per page was set to 100.

-In the task, you can use an unlimited number of options Override preset, but if there are many changes, it is more convenient to create a new preset and save all changes to it.
+You can use an unlimited number of Override preset, options in a task, but if there are many changes, it is more convenient to create a new preset and save all changes in it.

 You can also easily save overrides using the Save Overrides function.
 They will be saved as a separate preset for the selected scraper.